Poem for an anonymous Moorish Poet on the defeat at Seville November 1248

 We have our music, poetry, wine, gardens and our beautiful women.

-And beauty gives lights like lamps to one travelling in the dark.
+And beauty gives us light, like lamps do to one travelling in the dark.

-With a passion that is large and does not fade
+A passion that is large, and does not fade,

 In the depth of night

 Spreads of colour, heavenly perfume,